tkeating/mt-plugin-post-office/README.txt

 ## INSTALLATION ##

   1. Copy the contents of PostOffice/plugins into /path/to/mt/plugins/
-  2. Navigate to the settings area for PostOffice and enter in the connection info for your email provider.
+  2. Navigate to the settings area for Post Office and enter in the connection info for your email provider.
   3. Ensure that you have an API Password selected for yourself.
 Edit your profile if you need to select one.